 As well as holding the Treasury portfolio, Keating served as Deputy Prime Minister and Minister Assisting the Prime Minister for Commonwealth-State Relations from April 1990–June 1991.
 This meant that he was responsible for dealings between federal and state governments.
 He held both positions until challenging Hawke for the ALP leadership on 3 June 1991.
 Losing the caucus vote on the leadership, Keating resigned his ministries and returned to the back bench.

 Prime Minister Paul Keating

-In May 1994 he presented to parliament a 'white paper' with the title Working Nation, setting out strategies for achieving employment expansion, particularly among the young, and for raising workforce skills.
-This became the basis for the government's employment policies.
+- 1994: Working Nation white paper setting out strategies for achieving employment expansion, particularly among the young, and for raising workforce skills.

-In April 1995 he presided over the premiers conference which agreed on a program of opening state-owned monopolies in electricity, gas, water and transport to commercial competition, in order to make the provision of utilities more efficient.
+- 1995: Premiers conference agreed on a program of opening state-owned monopolies in electricity, gas, water and transport to commercial competition, in order to make the provision of utilities more efficient.

 After more than four years in office, Keating took the nation to his second election as Prime Minister on 2 March 1996.
-By this time mounting foreign debt, high unemployment and high interest rates were causing widespread concern, and his government's ability to manage the economy was increasingly in question.
+By this time, mounting foreign debt, high unemployment and high interest rates were causing widespread concern, and the ALP's ability to manage the economy was increasingly in question.
 Labor suffered a resounding defeat, with the Liberal-National Party coalition winning convincingly.